-Paulskirche, a church in Frankfurt, Germany, is an important political symbol of Germany.
-It is an oval Protestant church, built in 1789 and completed in 1833.
-During World War II, St. Paul's Church and half of Frankfurt's inner cities were almost destroyed.
-As a symbol of freedom and the cradle of Germany, it was rebuilt after the war and reopened on the 100th anniversary of the Frankfurt National Assembly.
-Due to the limitation of funds, the internal structure has changed a lot.
-It is no longer used as a church, but as a venue for exhibitions and events, such as the Peace Prize Ceremony of the famous German Book Fair during the Frankfurt Book Fair.
-Parking is on the edge of the church.
-Most visitors to the Roman Square get off here, and there are many ancient buildings around, which can be visited at the same time.
+Paulskirche (Paulskirche) is a church in Frankfurt, Germany.
+It is an important political symbol in Germany.
+It is an oval-shaped Protestant church, built in 1789 and completed in 1833.
+In World War II, St. Paul's Church and most of Frankfurt's inner city were almost destroyed.
+As it is a symbol of freedom and the cradle of Germany, it was rebuilt after the war and reopened on the 100th anniversary of the Frankfurt National Assembly.
+Due to funding constraints, the internal structure has changed a lot.
+And it is no longer used as a church, but as a venue for various exhibitions and events, such as the famous German Book Fair Peace Prize award ceremony during the Frankfurt Book Fair.
+There is a parking spot next to the church.
+Most tourists who come to the Roman Forum get off here, and there are many ancient buildings around, so you can visit at the same time.

 This church is very quiet, giving people an old castle feel, and it feels like time has stopped.